How Do I File a Wrongful Death Claim in Colorado Springs?

 In Colorado Springs, wrongful death is a civil lawsuit that is available when the person who died could have recovered damages based on the injury, condition, or other tortious act that led to their death.
 In other words, the first question involved in a wrongful death action is if your loved one–had they survived–would have been able to sue the at-fault party.
 If the answer to that question is yes, you may be able to sue the bad actor on behalf of the victim.

-At Zinda Law Group, our Colorado Springs wrongful death lawyers have the experience and resources necessary to help you seek compensation for medical and funeral expenses, lost income, pain and suffering, and more.
-Call us today at 800-863-5312 for a free consultation with a Colorado Springs wrongful death attorney.
+At Zinda Law Group, our Colorado Springs personal injury lawyers have the experience and resources necessary to help you seek compensation for medical and funeral expenses, lost income, pain and suffering, and more.
+Call us today at 800-863-5312 for a free consultation with a skilled wrongful death attorney in Colorado Springs.

 What Kinds of Acts Are Covered by Wrongful Death?

 While many wrongful death claims stem from motor vehicle accidents, defective products, or medical malpractice, any kind of fault or negligence that brings about a death can form the basis for a wrongful death action in Colorado Springs.